dotpy3/libloragw-benchmarks/README.md

 ## Run benchmarks

-+ Compile `libloragw`, copy it to the current folder
+1. Move to the directory of the repository, and download the `libloragw` source code: `git clone git@github.com:TheThingsNetwork/lora_gateway.git`